HadoopGenomics/Hadoop-BAM/README.txt

-hadoop-bam: a library for manipulation of BAM (Binary Alignment/Map) and BGZF-compressed files using the Hadoop MapReduce framework, and command line tools in the vein of SAMtools.
+Hadoop-BAM: a library for manipulation of BAM (Binary Alignment/Map) and BGZF-compressed files using the Hadoop MapReduce framework, and command line tools in the vein of SAMtools.